 This SFX product can be used to intensify cosplays that call for scars in their typical look such as the Joker, Harry Potter, or Katarina from League of Legends.
 Rigid Collodion is also great for simulating wrinkles or severed fingers.

 Before applying, map out where you want your scar to go.
 Use a mauve lip liner for a fresh cut look, and use a nude or natural color lip liner to simulate an older scar.

 The more layers you apply, the more dramatic and deep your scar is going to look.
 When administrating Rigid Collodion, wait for the first layer to completely dry before applying the next.
-Rigid Collodion is works best in less mobile areas such as the cheek, forehead, or nose.
+Rigid Collodion works best in less mobile areas such as the cheek, forehead, or nose.
 While you can opt to use this SFX product in areas such as the sides of the mouth (i.e. for a Joker cosplay), it won’t last as long and will start to peel as the day goes on.
-When you’re satisfied with you scar, I also advise to coat the scar with a finishing powder to eliminate the shine.
+When you’re satisfied with your scar, I also advise coating the scar with a finishing powder to eliminate the shine.